PG Podcast: video conversations with interesting people I know

 These simple guidelines ensure that we don't just make mundane small-talk or react to ephemeral news events, memes, or fads.
 (These are the same heuristics that I follow in my own writing.)

-From personal experience, I've found 30 minutes (the length of a typical work meeting slot) to be the sweet spot for keeping the conversation energetic and on topic while ensuring enough time to get into some level of depth.
+From personal experience, I've found 30–45 minutes to be the sweet spot for keeping the conversation energetic and on topic while ensuring enough time to get into some level of depth.
 (For some repeat guests I do ~1 hour.)